Importing a motor vehicle

 Road vehicle kits including disassembled or partly disassembled road vehicles

 Road vehicle kits including disassembled or partly disassembled road vehicles must be assessed by the Department of Infrastructure, Transport, Regional Development and Communications.
-If they determine a VIA is not required, documentation similar to a VIA will be issued.
+If they determine an import approval is not required, documentation similar to a non RAV entry approval will be issued.
 This will allow the kit or disassembled vehicle to be released from customs control.

 Road vehicle parts

 Road vehicle parts do not require an import approval.
-However, for the purposes of both tariff classification and obtaining a VIA, a road vehicle is not considered to be parts just because it is unassembled, dismantled or incomplete.
+However, for the purposes of both tariff classification and obtaining an import approval, a road vehicle is not considered to be parts just because it is unassembled, dismantled or incomplete.
 If you do intend to import an unassembled, dismantled or incomplete road vehicle, we recommend that you seek advice from the Department of Infrastructure, Transport, Regional Development and Communications.

 If a road vehicle assembly or component being imported bears a road vehicle identification chassis number and is to be reassembled for use on public roads, then an import approval is required.

 A ‘non-road vehicle’ (often referred to as ‘non-transport equipment’ and/or ‘off-road vehicles’) is a vehicle that is not principally designed for road travel and/or is not permitted to be driven on public roads.

-Non-road vehicles do not need a VIA.
-However, if there is any uncertainty that a vehicle is a non-road vehicle the Department of Infrastructure, Transport, Regional Development and Communications can assess whether the vehicle requires a VIA or determine that they are not road motor vehicles.
-If a vehicle is assessed as a non-road vehicle, documentation similar to a VIA will be issued.
+Non-road vehicles do not need an import approval.
+However, if there is any uncertainty that a vehicle is a non-road vehicle the Department of Infrastructure, Transport, Regional Development and Communications can assess whether the vehicle requires an import approval or determine that they are not road vehicles.
+If a vehicle is assessed as a non-road vehicle, a notice advising the thing is not a road vehicle will be issued.
 This will allow the vehicle to be released from customs control.

 Vehicle Tariff Classification

-Classes of vehicles that generally require VIAs can be found in Chapter 87 of Schedule 3 of the
+Classes of vehicles that generally require an import approval can be found in Chapter 87 of Schedule 3 of the

 Customs Tariff Act 1995 (the Customs Tariff Act).